welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/tutorials-starting-points/q-rules/.amazonq/rules/FROM_DIAGRAM_TO_CODE_RULES.md

 When asked to generate application:
-- search for the drawio diagram
+- search for the .drawio or the .drawio.xml diagram
 - use python 3.9 for lambda code
 - use python CDK V2 for infrastructure as code